IRIS: Inverse Rendering of Indoor Scenes from Low Dynamic Range Images: Inverse Rendering from LDR Images

 \section{Inverse Rendering from LDR Images}

-Given multi-view posed LDR images $\{\mathbf{I}_i\}$ captured with the same or varying exposure levels $\{t_i\}$, our goal is to estimate spatially-varying HDR lighting, surface material (as albedo, roughness, and metallic), and the camera response function (CRF), shared by all input images.
-We assume the geometry is given, which can be efficiently and accurately estimated with off-the-shelf methods \cite{yu2022monosdf, Li2023NeuralangeloHN, ZhuHYLLXWTHBW2023} for indoor scenes.
-We further assume that the primary light sources are observed in the input images, following the recent literature \cite{wu2023factorized, ZhuHYLLXWTHBW2023, yu2023milo}.
+Given multi-view posed LDR images $\{\mathbf{I}_i\}$ captured with the same or varying exposure levels $\{\Delta t_i\}$, our goal is to estimate spatially-varying HDR lighting, surface material (as albedo, roughness, and metallic), and the camera response function (CRF) shared by all input images.
+We assume that the primary light sources are observed in the input images, following the recent literature \cite{wu2023factorized, ZhuHYLLXWTHBW2023, yu2023milo}.

-Previous work \cite{azinovic2019inverse, nimierdavid2021material} performs differentiable path tracing during the material and lighting optimization, but the number of samples is limited due to heavy computation.
+Previous approaches perform differentiable path tracing during the material and lighting optimization \cite{azinovic2019inverse, nimierdavid2021material}, but the number of samples is limited due to heavy computation.
 This introduces high variance and unstable estimation.
-The factorized formulation (\cref{sec:factorized}) of FIPT~\cite{wu2023factorized} splits light transport into BRDF parameters and shading and enables the update of them alternately.
+The factorized formulation \cite{wu2023factorized, krivanek2022practical, seyb2020design, wang2021learning} splits light transport into BRDF parameters and shading, and enables updating them alternately.
 While the method is shown to be more stable and produce high-quality decompositions, it requires HDR images as input to aggregate and bake shading maps, detect emitters, and estimate HDR emissions.

 To address this ill-posed optimization problem, we propose a multi-stage optimization strategy alternatingly estimating spatially varying lighting, material, and CRF.
-Specifically, we (1) initialize the BRDF with an off-the-shelf intrinsic decomposition method (\cref{sec:brdf_init}), (2) recover HDR lighting from LDR with physically-based rendering (\cref{sec:hdr_restoration}), (3) bake the diffuse and specular shading (\cref{sec:shading}), and (4) jointly estimate BRDF and CRF (\cref{sec:train_brdf}).
+Specifically, we (1) initialize the BRDF with an off-the-shelf monocular inverse rendering method (\cref{sec:brdf_init}), (2) recover HDR lighting from LDR with physically-based rendering (\cref{sec:hdr_restoration}), (3) bake the diffuse and specular shading (\cref{sec:shading}), and (4) jointly estimate BRDF and CRF (\cref{sec:train_brdf}).
 We repeat Steps 2--4 in that order until all estimates are converged. \cref{fig:framework} illustrates our framework.

+\topic{Geometry reconstruction.} From input images with camera poses, we reconstruct the geometry with BakedSDF \cite{yariv2023bakedsdf}, and use normal estimation from off-the-shelf method \cite{eftekhar2021omnidata} for regulating surface geometry, following MonoSDF \cite{yu2022monosdf}.